-While pursuant to CB-67-2013, uses permitted in the I-1 Zone are permitted on the subject site until July 1, 2014, the Planning Board encourages the applicant to consider future tenants for the existing industrial building that blend together harmoniously with proposed multifamily residential development.
-The Planning Board would strongly support an adaptive reuse of the existing industrial building that promotes the purposes of the M-X-T Zone, such as integration of office, research, institutional, residential, and/or commercial uses.
+[While pursuant to CB-67-2013] Pursuant to Section 27-547(b), Footnote 10, uses permitted in the I-1 Zone are permitted on the subject site. [until July-1, 2014,] The Planning Board encourages the applicant to consider future [tenants for the existing industrial building] development of the remaining parcels that blends together harmoniously with the proposed [multifamily residential] warehouse/office development [The Planning Board would strongly support an adaptive reuse of the existing industrial building that] and promotes the purposes of the M-X-T Zone, such as integration of office, research, institutional, residential, and/or commercial uses.

 - 9. Prince George's County Landscape Manual: Per Section 27-548 of the Zoning Ordinance, landscaping, screening, and buffering within the M-X-T Zone shall be provided pursuant to the provisions of the 2010 Prince George's County Landscape Manual (Landscape Manual).
 Conformance with the requirements of the 2010 Prince George's County Landscape Manual shall be determined when a more finalized plan of development is submitted for review.
-The following discussion is offered regarding the applicable provisions of the 2010 Prince George's County Landscape Manual, which will be further reviewed at time of detailed site plan. - a.
-Section 4.1-Residential Requirements, requires that multifamily dwellings located in the Developing Tier include a minimum of one major shade tree per 1,600 square feet or fraction of green area provided. - b.
+The following discussion is offered regarding the applicable provisions of the 2010 Prince George's County Landscape Manual, which will be further reviewed at time of detailed site plan. - [a.
+Section 4.1-Residential Requirements, requires that multifamily dwellings located in the Developing Tier include a minimum of one major shade tree per 1,600 square feet or fraction of green area provided.] - [b.] a.
 Section 4.2-For nonresidential uses in any zone and for all parking lots, Landscape Strips along Streets require the planting of shade trees and shrubs on the property abutting all public and private streets.
 For properties with frontage on a special roadway, such as a scenic or historic roadway, the requirements of Section 4.6(c)(2), Buffering Development from Special Roadways, supersede the requirements of this section.
 The requirements of Section 4.2 do not apply to Westphalia Road, which is a historic road, but they do apply to master planned roadway, MC-634, which is proposed through the subject property.